 Patient Rights and Responsibilities.
-At the Massachusetts Eye and Ear Infirmary, we believe that all patients have a right to pain relief.
+At the Massachusetts Eye and Ear, we believe that all patients have a right to pain relief.

 - Inform patients at the time of their initial assessment that relief of pain is an important part of their care; respond quickly to reports of pain.